|

 Which Lassie "are they on now"?

-The ninth generation Lassie is presently working and has just appeared in a cameo role in the new Charles Sturridge movie Lassie, based on Lassie Come Home, which was filmed in Ireland and is scheduled to be released in the US in September of 2006.
-This Lassie will be touring the United States promoting a new all-natural dog food this summer.
-For tour cities and dates, see the Official Lassie Website.
+The ninth generation Lassie retired after appearing in a cameo role in the Charles Sturridge movie Lassie, based on Lassie Come Home, and released in 2005.
+He later toured United States promoting a new all-natural dog food.

 Can you help me get a copy of a certain Lassie episode?